Believe it or not, 99.43% of bodybuilding supplements are essentially useless.

 Yes, that was a rhetorical question.

 But just to make one thing clear from the get-go:

 There are no magic pills or shortcuts when it comes to achieving your health goals, building an impressive physique, or getting stronger.

 Proper diet and training should always be the #1 priority, for good reasons.

-That entails eating mostly nutrient-dense whole foods, hitting your calories and macros consistently every day, going to the gym and put all of your effort into adding either weights and reps to exercises...
+That entails eating mostly nutrient-dense whole foods, hitting your calories and macros consistently every day, going to the gym and putting all of your efforts into adding both weights and reps to exercises...

 ... and that's what will give you 90-95% of results.

-Whether you take beta-alanine or not doesn't matter if your nutrition and training isn't on point.
+Whether you take beta-alanine or not doesn't matter if your nutrition and training aren't en pointe.